With the rapid development of the IoT industry, IP service has become the primary communication mode of IoT.

 ERPS Rings: Each ERPS ring physically corresponds to a ring-connected Ethernet topology, and an integer ID also identifies ERPS rings.
 Each ERPS ring is a local unit of its ERPS domain, and the ERPS protocol works on the ERPS ring.
 Rings in the ERPS domain are divided into primary and subrings.

 ERPS Control VLANs: Control VLANs are relative to data VLANs and are used only to pass ERPS protocol messages in an ERPS domain.
 Each ERPS domain is equipped with two control VLANs, the primary control VLAN and the sub-control VLAN.
 Direct ring protocol messages are propagated in the immediate control VLAN, and subring protocol messages are reproduced in the sub-control VLAN.
-The ports on each switch that access the Ethernet ring belong to the control VLAN, and only the ports that access the Ethernet ring can join the control VLAN.
+The ports on each switch that accesses the Ethernet ring belong to the control VLAN, and only the ports that access the Ethernet ring can join the control VLAN.
 As the numbers 3 and 4 next to each port in the image above show, the ERPS port on the main Ring belongs to both the direct control VLAN and the child control VLAN; the ERPS port on the child ring belongs to the child control VLAN only.
 The primary Ring is considered a logical node of the subring.
 The messages of the subring are transmitted through the primary Ring; the news of the primary Ring is only propagated within the primary Ring and does not enter the subring.
 In contrast to the control VLAN, the data VLAN is used to transmit data messages.
 The data VLAN can contain either ERPS ports or non-ERPS ports.

 Master Node: Each switch on an Ethernet ring is called a node.
 There must be a master node on each ERPS ring, and there can be only one, such as S1 in the figure above, which is the master node of the primary Ring, and S6, which is the master node of the subrings.
 The master node is the initiator of the Polling mechanism (ring state active detection mechanism) and the decision-maker to operate the network topology changes.
 The master node periodically sends HELLO (health detection message) messages from its master port, sequentially propagated through each transmission node on the Ring.
 If a HELLO message is received from the secondary port of the master node, the Ring’s link is complete; otherwise, if the HELLO message is not received within the specified time, the Ring is considered to have a link failure.

-The master node has two states as follows
+The master node has two states as follows:

 Complete State: The master node is said to be in the Complete state when all links on the Ring are in the UP state, and the master node can receive its HELLO messages from the secondary ports.
 The state of the master node reflects the state of the ERPS ring, so the ERPS ring is also in the Complete state when the master node blocks the secondary port to prevent data messages from forming a broadcast loop on the ring topology.